KordingLab/KordingLab.github.io/about.md

 We've pursued projects that involve handshake greetings, human movement, [cell-phone related parkinson's research](http://journal.frontiersin.org/article/10.3389/fneur.2012.00158/abstract), competitions at [Kaggle](https://www.kaggle.com/), [meta-science analysis](http://www.nature.com/nature/journal/v489/n7415/full/489201a.html), data sharing initiatives, and [recording from all neurons in a mouse](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002291).

-### lab members
+### Lab Members

 Our research group is remarkably interdisciplinary.
 Our interests span statistics, physics, biology, applied mathematics, molecular biology, metascience, cognitive science, and many other disciplines.
 Visit our [people page](http://klab.smpp.northwestern.edu/wiki/index.php5/People) to see more information on each person who works in the lab (publications, contact information, photos).

-### publications
+### Publications

-For PDFs of our work, visit our [publications page](http://klab.smpp.northwestern.edu/wiki/index.php5/Publications).
+For PDFs of our work, visit our [publications page](http://kordinglab.com/publication/).
+Feel free to [issue on Github](https://github.com/KordingLab/KordingLab.github.io/issues) if links don't work or obsolete.

-### collaborators
+### Collaborators

-*Here are some cool people in fields that interest us.* **note:** *This list is in no way complete.
-We have a lot of collaborators -- if you've collaborated with us and want a link here, let us know!*
+Here are some cool people in fields that interest us. **note:** This list is in no way complete.
+We have a lot of collaborators -- if you've collaborated with us and want a link here, let us know!

 **Northwestern University:**